swiyu-admin-ch/didtoolbox-java/bin/README.md

             Java KeyStore (PKCS12) file to read the keys from --jks-password
-            Java KeyStore password used to check the integrity of the keystore, the password used to unlock the keystore --key-pair-output-dir, -o
+            Java KeyStore password used to check the integrity of the keystore, the password used to unlock the keystore --path, -p
-            The directory to store the generated key pair (both in PEM Format), in case no external keys are supplied.
-Otherwise, ignored
-          --path, -p
             Path segment for the DID (e.g. UUID/GUID) --signing-key-file, -s